finimize/dev-challenge-django/readme.md

 - How you approached the challenge
 - What bits of your solution you like
-- What bits of your solution you’d like to improve upon
+- What bits of your solution you’d like to improve upon or would develop next

 Please also attach an image/gif of the finished product.